mbellehumeur/SlicerCast/README.md

 The following animation shows the added resiliency and data exchange that this feature provides.

-The image display application has crashed and the user restarts the app without context.
+*Animation description:  The image display application has crashed and the user restarts the app without context.
 It finds which study to load from the worklist client and then queries the reporting client to get the measurements in the template.
-The measurements are used to populate annotation labeling drop-down in the image display tools.
+The measurements are used to populate annotation labeling drop-down in the image display tools.*

 <p align="center">
   <img src="docs/images/request-event-flow.svg" alt="Request event flow" width="100%">